 Why You Should Choose Community Tax

-Community Tax was founded as a tax resolution company staffed with certified tax professionals.
+Community Tax was founded as a tax resolution company staffed with licensed tax professionals.
 Tax resolution is at the core of our foundation and it’s why we are the best at what we do.
 If you are being audited by the IRS or you need to appeal a collection, Community Tax is the industry-leading dedicated and specialized company.
 Our founding mission is based on the principals of top notch customer service, a guarantee on our work and commitment to customer satisfaction—no matter what it takes.
 Taking on the IRS in any form or fashion is extremely daunting and difficult.
 Community Tax aims to help you accomplish any and all of your IRS appeal and tax-related needs.
 Other companies take a cookie-cutter approach to solving tax issues, but Community Tax has your back and understands the unique attention your case deserves.
-You won’t find more qualified and trustworthy team of CPAs and certified tax professionals anywhere else.
+You won’t find more qualified and trustworthy team of CPAs and licensed tax professionals anywhere else.